Clubs and Activities

 The Yearbook committee works collectively on photographing school events, collecting information, creating the yearbook theme and designing the page layouts.
 Students interested must be able to exercise creativity and imagination.

 Yoga is for those who breathe!
 You don't need to be flexible to join yoga club, you join to learn to be flexible both with your body and with your mind.
 We practice brief physical yoga class and meditation to calm the mind, body and spirit for optimal health and well-being.
+This year we will be learning the various limbs of yoga including: karma, service, meditation and selflessness.

 *Mat is not necessary, but you may bring one